telepresenceio/telepresence/howtos/intercepts.md

 6. Switch back in your browser to the Ambassador Cloud dashboard page and refresh it to see your preview URL listed.
 Click the box to expand out options where you can disable authentication or remove the preview.

-7. Clean up your environment by first typing `Ctrl+C` in the terminal running Node.
-Then stop the intercept with the `leave` command and `quit` to stop the daemon.
+7. Stop the intercept with the `leave` command and `quit` to stop the daemon.
 Finally, use `uninstall --everything` to remove the Traffic Manager and Agents from your cluster.

    ```
    telepresence leave ${full_name_of_intercept}